 I’ve certainly managed to avoid chargeable damage to the many cars that I’ve hired, but I’ve had my minor scrapes and scratches.
 Mostly, they have been scraping the underside of the spoiler when entering or leaving driveways, or opening a door into an adjacent wall or post.
 The most serious damage I’ve incurred was hitting a very nasty pothole on a freeway in Pennsylvania, USA, damaging the wheel rim, and popping off the wheel trim.
 Fortunately I was able to find and recover the wheel trim before someone else ran over it, and I got the wheel repaired myself, so it wasn’t too much hassle.
 Here’s the nasty pothole:

 Of course, damage to your hire car is not always under your control – someone else can always run into you hire car and you may not be able to avoid it, especially when you are away from the car.

 You are unlikely to get a brand-new car when you hire a car (although, it happened to me recently) and chances are that a previous hirer has done some damage to the car before you get it.
-You will have to pay for any damage that occurs to your hire car while you have it, so you need to know what damage is already there to separate it from any damage that you do.
+You will have to pay for any new damage that occurs to the hire car while you have it, so you need to know what damage is already there to separate it from any damage that you do.

 When you collect a hire car the company usually gives you a ‘map’ of the exterior of the car showing any existing damage, so that you, and they, can be sure of any new damage that has occurred during your hire.
 The map will look something like this one: